spew8712/jpegview/README.md

 * **hotkey**:
   * **ALT+R**: 'resume'/start slideshow @ default of 1fps.
   * **ALT+SHF+R** (added in mod): start slideshow @ custom interval configured via `SlideShowCustomInterval` setting in `JPEGView.ini`.
-  * **one of number 1 to 9**: start slideshow with corresponding delay in seconds, i.e. 1s to 9s.
+  * **one of number 1 to 9**: start slideshow with corresponding delay in seconds, i.e. 1s to 9s, when not in selection mode.
     * May get rid of these excessive selections and repurpose these hotkeys for something else more useful in future.
   * **CTRL+(one of number 1 to 9)**: start slideshow with corresponding delay in tenth of a second (number x 0.1), i.e. 0.1s to 0.9s.
   * **CTRL+SHF+(one of number 1 to 9)**: start slideshow with corresponding delay in hundredth of a second (number x 0.01), i.e. 0.01s to 0.09s.